Last Year’s Winner: Uzo Aduba, “Mrs. America”

 Hot Streak: The same actor hasn’t repeated in this category since Regina King took home back-to-back trophies for “American Crime” in 2015 and 2016 — which is the only time anyone has garnered consecutive wins in a category not exactly conducive to repetition — but nominees from streaming series have won the last three years running (Uzo Aduba in FX on Hulu’s “Mrs. America,” Patricia Arquette in Hulu’s “The Act,” and Merritt Wever in Netflix’s “Godless”).

-Notable Ineligible Series: “American Crime Story: Impeachment” (the season did not air in time to be eligible); Anthony Mackie and Sebastian Stan, “The Falcon and the Winter Soldier” (submitted as a Drama Series)
+Notable Ineligible Series: “American Crime Story: Impeachment” (the season did not air in time to be eligible); “The Falcon and the Winter Soldier” (submitted as a Drama Series)

 At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Supporting Actress in a Limited Series, Anthology Series, or TV Movie.
-This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2020 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
+Voting for the 2021 Emmys was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
-The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
+Emmy nominations were announced Tuesday, July 13.
+The Creative Arts Emmy Awards will be given out Saturday, September 11 and Sunday, September 12.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race

-Kathryn Hahn has been nominated for one (1) Emmy Award in her outstanding television career, and — barring any superhero bias — she’ll be doubling that total this year.
-Following up exquisite TV turns in “Parks and Recreation,” “I Love Dick,” “I Know This Much Is True,” “Mrs. Fletcher” and “The Greatest Event in Television History” (look it up), Hahn has sent her star soaring with “WandaVision,” and her repeated transformations in the Disney+ hit should be recognized by TV Academy voters come July.
+Kathryn Hahn had been nominated for one (1) Emmy Award in her outstanding television career, but she doubled that total this year.
+Following up exquisite TV turns in “Parks and Recreation,” “I Love Dick,” “I Know This Much Is True,” “Mrs. Fletcher” and “The Greatest Event in Television History” (look it up), Hahn has sent her star soaring with “WandaVision,” and her repeated transformations in the Disney+ hit should be recognized by TV Academy voters come September.

 - Kathryn Hahn, “WandaVision”